-Neebin Elliott will have the same honour as the 2019 Upper School winner after he came in first in the October 10 race.
-The winner of the Middle School Olympic Medal Plaque this year was Luis Valencia.
+Nick Shackell will have the same honour as the 2023 Upper School winner after he came in first in the Oct.
+5 race.
+The winner of the Middle School Olympic Medal Plaque this year was Ty Pirie.
 The run was held under sunny blue skies as the boys raced in their clan T-shirts.

-The run is SAC’s longest-standing tradition and the Wallace Cup our oldest trophy.
+The run is SAC’s longest-standing tradition, and the Wallace Cup is our oldest trophy.
 The inaugural race was held in November but was moved to the Thanksgiving weekend.
-The present-day route takes runners through campus, but in the past included a stretch of Bathurst street (where some boys decided to hitchhike part of the way).
+The present-day route takes runners through campus, but in the past, it included a stretch of Bathurst Street (where some boys decided to hitchhike part of the way).

-Approximately 50 boys have raised the Wallace Cup in victory over the years; many have been repeat winners so only had their names added once.
+Approximately 52 boys have raised the Wallace Cup in victory over the years; many have been repeat winners, so they only had their names added once.

-While the tradition continues, the focus has expanded to include a charitable component.
-As we head into the Canadian Thanksgiving weekend, the Andrean community shared approximately 2,000 pounds of food items and diapers with local food pantries, which had reported their shelves were fairly empty.
-This was donated by students, parents, faculty, and staff.
+While the cross-country run tradition continues, the focus has expanded to include a charitable component.
+As we headed into the Canadian Thanksgiving weekend, the Andrean community shared a truckload of food items and diapers with the Aurora Food Pantry.
+Students, parents, and employees donated to this great cause.

 We are committed to building a sense of belonging in our community.